A boy smiles as he shows how he washes his hands in clean water.

 Investing in WASH has broad benefits to society

-About half of healthcare facilities do not have hand-washing facilities where patients are treated.
+About half of the world’s healthcare facilities do not have hand-washing facilities where patients are treated.
 This deficiency can increase the spread of germs and bacteria, potentially exposing patients and healthcare professionals to preventable disease or illness.
-A WHO study calculated a global return of US$5.50 for every dollar spent on sanitation—seen in lower health costs, more productivity and fewer premature deaths.
+A World Health Organization study calculated a global return of US$5.50 for every dollar spent on sanitation, seen in lower health costs, more productivity and fewer premature deaths.
+World Vision Canada’s efforts have been particularly effective, with every $1 invested in our WASH programs generating $14 in economic benefits for local communities, including increased productivity, and reduced illness and death.

 Achieving universal access to water, sanitation and hygiene would bring remarkable change, with global reductions in waterborne disease, better nutrition outcomes, hundreds of daily deaths prevented—and the reality of a world that upholds the dignity, safety and future prospects of an entire generation.